-Mediterranean rock garrigue (zonobiome IV) on limestone with high biodiversity of herbs, geophytes (orchids) and annuals in southern Albania (Photo: Breckle)
+Mediterranean rock garrigue (zonobiome IV) on steep limestone slopes with high biodiversity of herbs, geophytes (several orchids, Muscari) and annuals in southern Albania (photo: Breckle)

 1 General, climate, soils

 It is convenient to divide zonobiome IV into five floristic biome groups according to the floristic kingdoms that condition strong floristic differences, each of which forms typical, often similar-looking vegetation units (◘ Fig. G-1).
 Of these, the Mediterranean is the largest, as winter rains extend from the Atlantic Ocean into Afghanistan.
 However, severe winter frosts already occur in Anatolia and further east, so that these areas must be placed in ZB VII.